slatedocs/slate/source/index.html.md

 These are temporarily removed until the site tree settles down, and ~will likely~ may be replaced.
 We have not yet worked out the implementation of numbering on re-usable sections.

-## Why are we reorganizing the [Inkling Classic][2] page?

-This body of work includes overlapping sections with similar names, which is confusing to the reader and breaks Slate functionality.
-In addition, we're conjoining a notional, concept-based approach with a concrete, lexicon-based approach.
-The new layout joins the notional explanation with the reference for the actual command and its syntax.
-In addition, a [Refernces][4] section has the condensed Inkling reference.

 ## What are Modular pages?

 Slate supports the notion of [includes][6], which allow us to put the documentation into a database of sorts and rebuild it from parts.
 This works by holding the pages in the `includes` folder.
 A display page is made by adding an `includes` section to the front matter, and then listing the included pages in order.